This repository contains bindings for the Web Workers API.

 };

-WebWorkers.onMessage(worker, msgBackHandler);
+WebWorkers.onMessage(worker, msgBackHandler);worker.re

 WebWorkers.setWorkerOnMessage(